elissasoroj/shadie/proposal.md

 ### Similar Tools
 [`pyslim`](https://github.com/tskit-dev/pyslim) is a python module that handles tree sequence files output by SLiM as a thin interface with `tskit`.
 This module will make it much easier to generate summary statistics for the user, as they've already done a lot of the work. `pyslim` will also allow `program` to use a combination of SLiM forward-in-time simulation and coalescent in `msprime` to run simulations more quickly.

-To my knowledge, there are no other publicly available python wrappers for SLiM3
+To my knowledge, there are no other publicly available python wrappers for SLiM3 and no other evolution simulation programs that were built to model selection on biphasic lifecycles.